 It’s a journey that has equipped John very well for his role as Pastoral Care Coordinator.

 I came to WWBC in the Autumn of 1968 and Jeanne joined me here in 1969 when we were married.
 I was treasurer for 16 years.
 Since I took early retirement in 1998, from a career in engineering research at the National Engineering Laboratory, I have been working on the development and maintenance of our church building and equipment.
 I’m editor of the website too.

-Jeanne and I are directors of the East Kilbride Healing Rooms.
+Jeanne and I are directors of the Healing EK -